share-research/share-wp-theme/README.md

 ### CSS modifications

-To modify the CSS it is strongly suggested that you work with the SASS partials in this folder: ```wp-content/themes/share/scss```  For more information about SASS partials, please see this article: http://thesassway.com/beginner/how-to-structure-a-sass-project
+To modify the CSS it is strongly suggested that you work with the SASS partials in the ```scss``` folder.
+For more information about SASS partials, please see [How to Structure a SASS Project](http://thesassway.com/beginner/how-to-structure-a-sass-project).

 Working with SASS partials as opposed to editing the compiled CSS makes for a much more maintainable and organized code structure.